The Silence Was a Choice

 And if that makes anyone uncomfortable...maybe ask yourself why.

 While my grandmother was still slipping away, my grandfather was diagnosed with cancer.
-We just couldn't catch a break, and I was still carrying the burden of everything I hadn’t put down in the meantime.
+We just couldn't catch a damn break, and I was still spinning the plates.

-That's when I met him.
-The Balkan Storm, my now-husband.
-Not in some serendipitous rom-com kind of way.
-Just two people who'd lived through enough to know what matters, finally crossing paths.
-He wasn’t trying to impress me.
-And I wasn’t trying to be charming.
-There was no game.
-Just us being real.
-And weirdly, it worked.
+We were two people who'd been through enough to know what matters, finally crossing paths.
+He wasn’t trying to impress me, and I wasn’t trying to be charming.
+But weirdly, it worked.

-His life had once been very public: chefs, celebrities, magazine spreads, headlines that once carried weight, back when being in print meant something.
+His life had once been very public: chefs, celebrities, magazine spreads, headlines, back when being in print meant something.

-But that’s not who I met.
-I met the man after the spotlight.
-The one who’d been through hell, figured out what was important, and wasn’t interested in proving anything to anyone.
+But I met the man after the spotlight.
+The one who’d been through hell, figured out what actually mattered, and wasn’t interested in proving anything to anyone.

-My life had been much more private, but no less hellish.
-We both showed up honest and searching for something real.
-That was enough.
+My life had been quieter, but no less hellish.
+We both met honestly, searching for something real.
+And that was enough.

 And that’s what mattered.
 That’s what I said yes to.
 And I thank God every day that I met my husband when I did.